The Laws of Gods and Men: Writing

 "The Laws of Gods and Men" was written by Bryan Cogman, based upon the source material, Martin's A Storm of Swords.
 Chapters adapted from A Storm of Swords to the episode were chapters 66 and 70 (Tyrion IX and Tyrion X).

 Reception

 Ratings

 "The Laws of Gods and Men" was watched by an estimated 6.4 million people during its original broadcast.
 In the United Kingdom, the episode was viewed by 1.657 million viewers, making it the highest-rated broadcast that week.
 It also received 0.1 million timeshift viewers.

 Critical reception

 The episode received universal acclaim reviews from critics, with most reviewers singling out Tyrion's trial as the highlight of the episode, particularly praising Peter Dinklage's performance.
 On review aggregator website Metacritic, the episode holds a score of 8.6 out of 10 based on 17 ratings, denoting "universal acclaim".

-Matt Fowler of IGN gave the episode a 9 out of 10, called the final scene "one of the best things I’ve seen Tyrion do in a long while.
+Matt Fowler of IGN gave the episode a 9 out of 10, and called the final scene "one of the best things I’ve seen Tyrion do in a long while.
 He let a lifetime of hate ooze out of him like never before."